 A bridge, also called a fixed partial denture, is one way to replace a missing tooth.
-At Fresh Smiles Implant & Cosmetic Dentistry, serving residents in and around Des Moines, Kent and Federal Way, Washington, Dr. Andy Cheng and Dr. Tameem Anwar can evaluate whether a bridge is the right solution for your oral health needs.
+At Fresh Smiles Implant & Cosmetic Dentistry, serving residents in and around Des Moines, Kent and Federal Way, Washington, Dr. Do and the Fresh Smiles team can evaluate whether a bridge is the right solution for your oral health needs.

 A bridge replaces a missing tooth by connecting the replacement tooth to the adjacent teeth.